 Neuropathy

-Neurological conditions can cause debilitating weakness, poor balance and reduced mobility that can interfere with daily activities.
-In addition, the reduced mobility and decreased physical function caused by some neurological conditions can also lead to impaired heart and lung function, fatigue, falls and – in some cases – social isolation.
+Neurological conditions can cause weakness, poor balance and reduced mobility that can interfere with daily activities.
+In addition, the reduced mobility and decreased physical function caused by some neurological conditions may also lead to impaired heart and lung function, fatigue and falls.

 Shingles(Herpes Zoster)

-Some of the factors/causes of postherpetic neuralgia can include:
+Some of the risk factors/causes of postherpetic neuralgia can include:

 • Being over the age of fifty